Watch My Chops!: Broadcast and home media

-Mill Creek Entertainment released the complete first two seasons on DVD in Region 1 on 18 March 2008.
+Mill Creek Entertainment released the complete first season on DVD in Region 1 on 18 March 2008.
 This release has since been discontinued and is now out of print.

 Production

-This show is animated, produced, written and directed in Paris by Millimages, and the English dialogue is recorded in London at The Sound Company studios.
-The first two seasons were animated with digital ink and paint, whereas the 2014 revival was animated in flash.
+This show was animated, produced, written and directed in Paris by Millimages, and the English dialogue was recorded in London at The Sound Company studios.
+The first season was animated with digital ink and paint, whereas the 2014 revival was animated in flash.